Generic Name: Lomustine (loe MUS teen)

 - If you have upset stomach, throwing up, diarrhea, or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

 - Talk with your doctor before getting any vaccines.
-Use with lomustine may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with lomustine may either raise the chance of an infection or make the vaccine not work as well.

 - Use with care in children.
 Talk with the doctor.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.

 - If you are a man and your sex partner gets pregnant while you take lomustine or within 4 months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

 - Use birth control that you can trust to prevent pregnancy while taking lomustine and for at least 2 weeks after stopping the drug.

 - If you get pregnant while taking lomustine or within 2 weeks after your last dose, call your doctor right away.